Jane Jolly

 Practice description

-Alongside my private practice I have also worked within a number of local organisations who deliver counselling within the community.
-This has included organisations who specifically support survivors of domestic abuse or sexual abuse, as well as organisations which support general mental health problems, and people with carer responsibilities.
+Alongside my private practice I also have experience of working with organisations delivering counselling within the community.
+This includes supporting survivors of domestic abuse or sexual abuse, as well as supporting general mental health problems, and people with carer responsibilities.
+I also have a solid understanding of mental health issues within the workplace.

 My first session